mezzio/mezzio/docs/book/v3/features/container/middleware-factory.md

 );
 ```

-Creates and returns a `Zend\Stratigility\MiddlewarePipe`, after passing each
+Creates and returns a `Laminas\Stratigility\MiddlewarePipe`, after passing each
 argument to `prepare()` first.

 (You may pass an array of values instead of individual arguments as well.)